 School No. 46 values reciprocal communication between parents, students and staff.
 Reciprocal communication is defined as two-way communication.
 This reciprocal process enables parents and teachers to support students more effectively.
 Communications are sent home on a regular basis in your child's backpack and it is important to review these materials and respond as needed.
 Don't hesitate to contact your child's teachers for any questions or concerns by calling 288-8008, or emailing.
-Staff email addresses are located on Charles Carroll, School 46's homepage.
+Staff email addresses are located on our School 46's website.
 To remain up to date with current events and communications from School 46 you are also encouraged to:

-- Read, Dr. DiTullio's Monthly Newsletter (www.RCSDk12.org/46), Here you can locate information regarding current events and initiatives happening in our school. - Join, Dr. DiTullio and Mr. McCloud for the Principal's coffee hour.
+- Read, Dr. DiTullio's Monthly Newsletter (www.RCSDk12.org/46).
+Here you can locate information regarding current events and initiatives happening in our school. - Join, Dr. DiTullio and Mr. McCloud for the Principal's coffee hour.
 This is an opportunity to hear the latest information, share your thoughts, and ask questions for clarity of understanding and informally interact with the staff here to serve you.
-Dates for the occasions will be communicated using various venues. - Lastly, Join Class Dojo, or Remind-These are online communication tools your child's teacher may use.
-Additional information will be forth coming from your child's teacher if they use it.
-While it is not required, many of our families have had positive experiences with tools such as Dojo and Remind.
+Dates for the occasions will be communicated using various venues.

+• Lastly, Join Class Dojo.
+This is an online communication tool your child's teacher may use.
+Additional information will be forth coming from your child's teacher.
+While it is not required, many of our families have had positive experiences with tools such as Dojo.